 The anchors are made from solid concrete blocks.
 The cables transfer the loads into compression in the two towers. usually, this type of bridge can span 2000 – 7000 feet.

 Cable-stayed bridges are similar to suspension bridges as they also use cables but in a different form.
 They consist of fewer cables and the height of the towers is much greater than the suspension bridge.

 6. Truss Bridge:

-The superstructure of truss bridge is constructed by using trusses which are comprised of many small elements forming triangular trusses.
-Truss is used because it is very rigid structure and it can transfer the load from a single point to much wider area.
+The superstructure of the truss bridge is constructed by using trusses which are comprised of many small elements forming triangular trusses.
+Truss is used because it is a very rigid structure and it can transfer the load from a single point to a much wider area.